-Professor, Department of Microbiology, Trinity College Dublin
+Professor of Microbiology Department, Trinity College Dublin

 BSc Microbiology, National University of Ireland, University College, Dublin First Class 1981